gamesbook/protograf/docs/source/card_decks.rst

     |dash| upper- or lower-case |dash| and **not** other numbers, symbols,
     punctuation marks, spaces etc. except for an underscore (``_``).

-The ``Data`` command uses different property names to refer to these different types of data sources:

-- **filename** - the full path to the name (including extension) of the CSV or Excel file being used; if no directory is supplied in the path, then it is assumed to be the same one in which the script is located
-- **sheet** - refers to the ID of the Google Sheet being accessed (see the example below for more details)
-- **matrix** - refers to the name assigned to the ``Matrix`` being used
-- **images** - refers to the directory in which the images are located; if a full path is not given, its assumed to be directly under the one in which the script is located
-- **images_list** - is used in conjunction with *images* to provide a list of file extensions which filter which type of files will be loaded from the directory e.g. ``.png`` or ``.jpg``; this is important to set if the directory contains files of a type that are not, or cannot be, used
-- **data_list** refers to the name assigned to the "list of lists" being used;
-  this property is also used when linked to data being sources from the :ref:`BoardGameGeek API <the-bgg-command>`

 ..
 HINT::